 Firstly, let’s be clear that the UK Government also has its pockets neatly embedded within animal agricultural industries.
 They currently fund development banks, which are pumping up to £2.1billion into the meat and dairy industries.
 Furthermore, the UK Government hands out disproportionate tax subsidies to farmers, based on their type of farming practice; subsidies for animal farmers account for up to 90% of their profits, whilst these government payments only account for 10% of profits for plant-based farmers.
 So even when scientific research reveals that animal farming is a major driver of climate destruction, the government would prefer to bury that truth.

 In recent years, there has been compelling evidence collated that shows just how destructive animal farming is for our planet.
-Whilst animal agriculture accounts for 80% of Amazon deforestation, subsequently wiping out the earth’s most vital carbon sink, animal farming industries are also responsible for up to 14.5% of greenhouse gas emissions.
+Whilst animal agriculture accounts for 80% of Amazon deforestation, subsequently wiping out the earth’s most vital carbon sink, animal farming industries are also responsible at least 21% of greenhouse gas emissions.

 Most significantly, in 2018 a study was carried out at the University of Oxford into the environmental impacts of food production, a research project that turned out to be the most comprehensive of its kind.
 This study found that animal farming and fishing takes up 83% of global farmlands.
 It also concluded that a plant-based food system could reduce farmland usage by 76% and greenhouse gas emissions by 49% from current global levels.

 But that only touches on the climate impacts of animal agriculture, what about the health impacts?
 Well, as we all know, 2020 has seen devastation across the whole of human society due to the Covid-19 virus.
 This is a virus that just so happens to be zoonotic, meaning that it was passed from animals to humans.